 The response from our members and the life sciences industry at-large to the COVID-19 pandemic has been amazing and is a testament to why Massachusetts truly is the State of Possible.
-We know that navigating this new reality is no easy feat, so we’ve compiled a set of helpful resources for our members: reopening guidance and best practices for life sciences workers returning to the lab, guidance from the FDA, information about donating supplies, ways to give back to the community, a list of current grant opportunities, and more.
-Keep up the amazing work you are all doing and we will get through this.Bob Coughlin, President & CEO, MassBio
+We know that navigating this new reality is no easy feat, so we’ve compiled a set of helpful resources for our members: state issued reopening rules for the life sciences industry, information on Massachusetts’ vaccine distribution plans, ways to give back to the community, and more.
+Keep up the amazing work you are all doing and we will get through this.Kendalle Burlin O’Connell, President & COO, MassBio

 Critical Savings for PPE, Office Supplies, and Services During COVID-19

 All of our members are trying to find new efficiencies to do more with less and MassBio is here to help.
 Through the MassBio Edge, our members are able to purchase critical PPE, office supplies, and environmental and lab services and supplies at a discounted rate.
 See how you can reap the savings from our Preferred Partners, including Thermo Fisher Scientific, Veolia Environmental Services, Middlesex Gases, W.B.
 Mason, and IPP, among others, to aid in the transition back to the office and lab.
 Learn more here.

 Massachusetts Life Sciences Companies Working to Address COVID-19

 MassBio has compiled a list of all life sciences companies headquartered or that have a presence in Massachusetts that are working diligently to develop diagnostics, vaccines, and therapeutics related to COVID-19.
 View the list here.